REStud/data-editor/before.md

 # Hero section
 title: Before You Submit
-description: Read our Data Availability Policy to see how it applies to your research.
+description: Read our Data and Code Availability Policy to see how it applies to your research.

 # Page navigation
 page_nav: